-On December 26, 2013, the Office of Management and Budget (OMB) published new guidance for Federal award programs, OMB Uniform Guidance: Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards of a 21st Century government that is more efficient.
+In April 2024 the Office of Management and Budget (OMB) released new 2024 revision guidance for Federal award programs, OMB Uniform Guidance: Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards of a 21st Century government that is more efficient.
 The reform of OMB guidance reduces administrative burden for non-federal entities receiving federal awards while reducing the risk of waste, fraud and abuse.

-- Final Guidance has been issued that, upon implementation, will supersede requirements from OMB Circulars A-21, A-87, A-110, and A-122 (which have been placed in 2 C.F.R.
-Parts 220, 225, 215, and 230); Circulars A-89, A-102, and A-133; and the guidance in Circular A-50 on Single Audit Act follow-up. - \circ OMB Uniform Grant Guidance can be found in its entirety with helpful resources. - In addition to the Uniform Grant Guidance, the Education Department General Administrative Regulations (EDGAR) still applies.
+• Final Guidance has been issued that, upon implementation, will supersede requirements from OMB Circulars A-21, A-87, A-110, and A-122 (which have been placed in 2 C.F.R.
+Parts

+220, 225, 215, and 230); Circulars A-89, A-102, and A-133; and the guidance in Circular A-50 on Single Audit Act follow-up.

+- $\circ$ OMB Uniform Grant Guidance can be found in its entirety with helpful resources. - In addition to the Uniform Grant Guidance, the Education Department General Administrative Regulations (EDGAR) still applies.